idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_results.md

 #### Local Device:

-Note: need at least NCRC level 2 access to Griffin
+Note: With NCRC level 2 access to BlueCrab, once you have installed the mamba environment:

 ```language=Bash